-(CNN) -- Here is a look at the life of George Ryan, former Governor of Illinois.
+Here is a look at the life of George Ryan, the former governor of Illinois who served time in prison after being convicted on racketeering, conspiracy and fraud charges.

 Birth place: Maquoketa, Iowa